DCsunset/modaled/README.md

 ## Installation

+This package is available on MELPA.
+You can install it by `M-x package-install RET modaled RET`.
+Or use `use-package` to install it.

 To install the package manually, download this repo to Emacs' `load-path`.
 Then add the following to the config file: